maidanazifi/DataMining1/README.md

 * Improve model
 * Improve explainability
 * Implement a dashboard for predicting the number of retweets of a new tweet

+Team Project for the subject of Data Mining at the University of Mannheim